FlorentGuyon/esiea-osint/README.md

 ## Acknowledgments

-Today, this tool is developed for educational purposes only.
+*This tool is developed for educational purposes only.*